 Importantly, health is far more of a continuum than a snapshot; from peak state to what we consider disease state.
 Surely, a bacterium such as lyme Borrelia can significantly shift that landscape requiring immediate and specific attention.
 But the human body is astoundingly created to recover from most any condition — providing we give it what it needs.
 And often, what it needed in the first place.
 We will surely talk about the specifics of lyme.
 For example: What ticks carry lyme?
 How long is the lyme infection incubation period?
 How do I best remove a tick that I’ve found without risking additional infection?
 But, the prime focus here will be what treatments work, both antibiotic and natural, or alternative-to-antibiotic.

 Page Purpose & Mission

-However, I also understand that there is a time where the infection “load” is greater than the body’s ability to fight it off and to continue further down such a path would mean destruction to the body.
+However, I also understand that there is a time where the infection “load” is greater than the body’s ability to fight it off — and to continue further down such a path would mean destruction to the body.
 For this purpose, antibiotics have a critically important place.
 But only on a non-permanent basis.
-Such use would eventually destroy the immune system that was designed for the very purpose of fighting bodily infection.
-In the end, I believe that a good immune system has far more value than any anti-biotic ever could.
+Such use would eventually destroy the immune system that operates for that very purpose.
+And, in the end, I believe that a good immune system has far more value than any anti-biotic ever could.

 However, also significantly worth discussing: in the case of a “new” infection, there is only one time when it’s possible to completely eradicate the disease (and this with antibiotics), and this is it.
 You have only days, if not hours.
 Anyone who’s had a recent infection should not delay even in the least by experimenting with alternative treatments.
 Go find a good doctor as quickly as you can, and get a proper (four to six week) antibiotic treatment.
 You only get one shot at it — do it with a certainty!